 If an eligible contestant fails to send in an entry form or has to withdraw their entry, the ASCA Business Office will notify the next alternate who has stated their intent to attend.
-If a cancellation occurs the day of the Finals, one of the twenty alternates on the grounds will become eligible in order of their rankings.
-Effective June 1, 2024.
+If a cancellation occurs the day of the Finals, one of the alternates on the grounds will become eligible in order of their rankings.
 If no alternates are available, the Finals will run short.
-Entry fees will be refunded if a competitor withdraws prior to the event and the spot is filled by an alternate.
+Entry fees will be refunded (less the processing fee) if a competitor withdraws prior to the event deadline for changes in the National Specialty premium and the spot is filled by an alternate.
+If an alternate enters after this deadline, they will not receive a finalist ribbon nor appear in the catalog.
+Effective April 27, 2025, for the 2025 Finals.

 It is the sole responsibility of the exhibitor to monitor the ASCA Rally Standings list on the website and request an entry form from the ASCA Business Office.
 As a courtesy, the Rally Committee Chair or an assigned committee member will post a reminder on the ASCA io groups and the monthly electronic newsletter to request an entry form from the ASCA Business Office and return it no later than July 15th.
-Effective June 1, 2024.

 The Business Office will provide the Rally Finals Secretary with a list of alternates who have returned their letter of intent to attend so if there is a cancellation on the day of Finals, the Secretary will have the order of alternates to accept into the competition.
 Immediately following the competition, the Rally Finals Secretary will notify the Business Office that an alternate(s) was allowed in the competition so fees can be collected from them.
-Effective June 1, 2024.